 I use blackstrap molasses for plants whenever I’m 'activating' effective microorganisms and sometimes again when I’m spraying it, about equal amounts of EM to molasses for each process.

 So if you're buying the ProBio Balance mother culture, pick up 1 or maybe 2 times as much molasses.
-If you're buying the Bio Ag 'activated' culture, just pick up the same amount of molasses to apply along with it, or use dextrose (below) instead.
+If you're buying the Bio Ag 'activated' culture, just pick up the same amount of molasses to apply along with it.

 The benefits of molasses as fertilizer, in addition to the sugar, are that it actually contains a nice array of minerals for the garden, and it’s also very sticky, so it helps your microbes and fertilizers stick to plant leaves during application.

 If you're just picking up 1 organic fertilizer, I definitely recommend liquid seaweed or sea minerals or even liquid fish before getting a sugar source.